Marketing Your Company’s 25 Year Anniversary

 4) News Service: Take advantage of the regional news services of PRNewsWire, BusinessWire, PRWeb or E-Mediawire.
 It’s not very expensive if you just pay for distribution in your region rather than national.

 5) Make a Book: Create a corporate history book to honor the founders of your company.
 Give one to each employee.
 Provide some to the local libraries, historians, universities and your industry association.
 If it seems like a daunting task, contact one of the companies who create company histories.
-I know one: The Writing Toolbox in Akron.
-It is run by two friends of mine, who do a wonderful job of gathering photos, interviewing, writing, and making it all come together for a real keepsake of corporate histories.
+(My friend Barb Cagley runs a business called Stories Worth Retelling and they are experts at gathering information in story form and creating books or videos from all the sources into one wonderful keepsake.)
+They can help you with gathering photos, interviewing, writing, and making it all come together for a real keepsake.

 6) Brand with a Logo: Have a graphic designer create a special logo for your company that plays off the 25 years in business.
 Use it all year long on things that are “temporary”… stationery, Website home page, etc. Reinforce your branding and positioning with a statement in the new logo too.
 “On Time Delivery for 25 Years” “Keeping Homes Safe for Over 25 Years.”

-7) Use Advertising Specialities: Get golf shirts with the anniversary logo.
+7) Use Advertising Specialties: Get golf shirts with the anniversary logo.
 Padfolios.
 Pens.
 Custom label wine bottles.
 Give them to each client, potential client and employee.

 8) Open House: Invite key vendors, customers, and business friends to celebrate with the employees at an open house at your office, factory or store.
 Bring in snack food.
 Run a PowerPoint slide show of photos at every stage on each computer.